Public Speaking and Debate

 The first half of the program provides opportunities to develop skills in public speaking through short, informative and persuasive speeches.
 We will also watch clips from film and television programs that illustrate points raised in class.
 Class lessons and activities, including individual and group presentations, offer many opportunities to hone your public speaking skills.
 Then, to help you develop arguments for your debates, we will work with Notre Dame’s extensive library holdings.
 You will learn how to use a university library and navigate electronic databases and specialized journals.
 Divided into teams of three or four students, on the last day of class you will argue for or against a resolution you and your classmates have crafted.

 Whether you are an experienced debater or have never delivered a speech before, all you need is the desire to develop as a critical thinker and effective speaker and debater.

 Patrick Clauss, Ph.D.

-Patrick Clauss, Ph.D., is the director of Writing and Rhetoric in the University Writing Program.
+Patrick Clauss, Ph.D., is the O'Malley Director of the University Writing Program.
 His research and teaching interests include rhetorical and argumentation theory, informal logic, and critical thinking.
 In the spring of 2014, he was named a recipient of the Rev. Edmund P. Joyce, C.S.C.
 Award for Excellence in Undergraduate Teaching.
 Before joining the University of Notre Dame in 2008, he was a faculty member at Butler University in Indianapolis, where he also directed the writing center and taught courses in English education, advanced composition, and rhetorical theory.